There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 - 1 cup rice (I used white as it’s gentle on the tummy)

 - A large sweet potato

 - Bag of frozen spinach

-You can also get creative here and add flaxseed or sorghum grain.
-Flaxseed is great source of fiber and boosts cardiovascular health, plus it’s been shown to have benefits against cancer.
-Sorghum is gluten-free, so if your pup has gluten allergies, this may be a great option!
+Sorghum is gluten-free, so if your pup has gluten allergies, this could be a great option!
 Here’s a terrific article from Animal Bliss explaining the benefits: Are Sorghum and Flaxseed Good for My Dog?
 I added one tablespoon of each with the rice.

 Serve to your pup and watch them scarf it down!
 This made just over 5 pounds of food, and all the ingredients only cost me $12.
 I also bought a bag of Freshpet® Select Tender Chicken with Crisp Carrots & Leafy Spinach Dog Food to compare.
 That bag cost $22 for 5.5lbs, so I saved quite a bit!